 Umbrellas are not regulated by the government

-Although the FCSA and Professional Passport promote compliance, but there is no hiding from the fact that the government doesn’t regulate the umbrella company marketplace.
+Although the FCSA and Professional Passport promote compliance, there is no hiding from the fact that the government doesn’t regulate the umbrella company marketplace.
 The government does acknowledge umbrella companies, but it’s clear they have been reluctant to get involved with them directly – but things look set to change.

 You won’t have much control over your finances

-When running a limited company, you have maximum control over your finances and will have a very active part in managing your business – even if you use the services of a contractor accountant to assist you.
 The opposite applies when you are an umbrella company employee.
-You are paid like a permanent employee, meaning you will receive your net salary after all deductions have been made – supported with a payslip.
-It’s easy, but it’s not ideal for those who like a hands-on approach to being a contractor or freelancer.
+You are paid like a permanent employee, meaning you will receive your net salary after all deductions have been made, which are supported by a payslip.
+It’s easy but not ideal for those who like a hands-on approach to being a contractor or freelancer.

 Claiming expenses is almost impossible

-Before 2016, many umbrella company employees could claim tax relief on travel and subsistence expenses, which was one of the main reasons contractors were happy to use an umbrella when inside IR35.
-However, the government decided that most of the umbrella company employees claiming tax relief were working on roles almost identical to those in permanent employment.
+However, the government decided that most umbrella company employees claiming tax relief worked in roles almost identical to those in permanent employment.
 These people couldn’t claim tax relief on travel and subsistence expenses.
 As a result, the government stopped this by introducing legislation called Supervision, Direction and Control (SDC).

-A few exceptions apply, and umbrella employees can claim reimbursed expenses – if the agency or end client agree to these.
+A few exceptions apply, and umbrella employees can claim reimbursed expenses – if the agency or end client agrees to these.
 However, they’re not anything worth getting overly excited about.
 These are the same types of expenses that full-time workers can claim, for example, a train fare for a trip associated with their job.

 Further reading